yeoman/yeoman.io/staging/sources/yeoman/docs/cli/generators.md

 ## Generators

 Generator templates allow you to scaffold out a project using a custom setup of boilerplates, frameworks and dependencies.
 The basic application generated when calling `yeoman init` actually uses a generator itself and they can be quite powerful.

+Some of the generators Yeoman includes out of the box include implementations for Backbone.js, Ember.js and Angular.js.
+These allow you to not only use complete boilerplates for an application but also scaffold out smaller parts such as Models, Views, Controllers and so on.

 ### Getting Started

-Note: The guide listed below relies on commands which we are currently still being reintegrated.
-Specifically, the `generate` command needs to be reinstated to work with our `init` rewrite.

-yeoman init generate
+yeoman init generator
 ----------------------

 The `yeoman init` command uses templates and prompts to create the files needed for a project.

-Running `yeoman init generate` by itself gives a list of available generators:
+Running `yeoman init --help` by itself gives a list of available generators:

-You can also use the alias `g` to invoke the generator command: `yeoman init g`

-    $ yeoman init generate
+    $ yeoman init generator
-    Usage: yeoman init generate GENERATOR [args] [options]
+    Usage: yeoman init generator GENERATOR [args] [options]

     ...
     ...